vippsas/vipps-partner/partner-documentation-template.md

 ## Support

-ℹ️ All partners must offer all required support for their merchants.
+ℹ️ Offer all required support for your merchants.
-Explain how to get help, how to use the partner's support system, etc.
+Explain how to get help, how to use your support system, and any other necessary details.
-Document very clearly that the partner's merchants should *never* contact Vipps MobilePay directly.
+Document very clearly that your merchants should contact you instead of Vipps MobilePay.

-## Questions
+For example:

-Please contact us, your partner, and we will help as soon as possible.
+> Please contact us, your partner, and we will help as soon as possible.
-We will contact Vipps MobilePay if needed, so you should not contact Vipps MobilePay directly.
+> We will contact Vipps MobilePay if needed, so you should not contact Vipps MobilePay directly.

-**ℹ️ Please note: Add partner name, address, website, phone, email, etc. here.**
+> **ℹ️ Please note: Add partner name, address, website, phone, email, etc. here.**